 Volunteering is very rewarding.
 It allows you to donate your time to something you’re passionate about.
 For me, that’s cats.
 I grew up with two loving cats.
 Jasmine is a beautiful calico kitty.
 She will be 16 years old in August.
-She has a little arthritis, but overall she’s doing really well.
+She has little arthritis, but overall she’s doing really well.
 My other cat, Ellie, is a tabby kitty and she’s 10 years old.
 She’s pretty chubby and she hates women.
 Every time my female friends come over, she will hiss or bite at them.
 If it’s a man, she reacts way differently.
 She also loves to drink out of the faucet in the mornings.

-It was my sophomore year of college that I started volunteering at the humane society.
+It was during my sophomore year of college that I started volunteering at the humane society.
 I got involved with a roommate of mine.
 We had an orientation and a tour of the building.
 We also had three shifts of working with another volunteer.
 After that, we were on our own.
-Usually in the summer, I’m at home so I’m unable to volunteer.
+Usually, in the summer, I’m at home so I’m unable to volunteer.
 Since I’m in Winona for the summer, I have been devoting a lot of time to playing with the kitties.

 I find this job very rewarding.
-I follow my humane society on facebook.
+I follow my humane society on Facebook.
 They often post updates of cats that have been adopted.
 It always makes me feel giddy inside when I see a picture of a cat I used to play with at the humane society.
 To find out that they are healthy, happy and in a good home is exciting.

 Volunteering doesn’t have to take a lot of time out of your schedule.
 The humane society requires volunteering at least twice a month.
 That’s nothing.
-It’s easy to find time to volunteer because usually I do it on Fridays.
+It’s easy to find time to volunteer because usually, I do it on Fridays.
 There’s nothing better than going to play with cats after a long week.
 If there is something you’re passionate about, volunteer with that organization!
-It’s really good experience and it’s rewarding in the long run.
+It’s a really good experience and it’s rewarding in the long run.
 Volunteering gives me something to look forward to each and every week.
-Cats are my best friends and I can’t wait to own my own kitties some day.
+Cats are my best friends and I can’t wait to own my own kitties someday.